 Ambuluwawa – Biodiversity

-Biodiversity at Ambuluwawa has a more complexed expansion than that of the common examples of biodiversity.
-Ambuluwawa is a rock mountain but it is different trom rock mountains commonly seen in Sri Lanka.
-It is made of special type of rock known as “Inselberg” and is least subject to erosion caused by natural forces.
+Biodiversity at Ambuluwawa has a more complex expansion than that of the common examples of biodiversity.
+Ambuluwawa is a rock mountain but it is different from rock mountains commonly seen in Sri Lanka.
+It is made of a special type of rock known as “Inselberg” and is least subject to erosion caused by natural forces.

-Surrounding the mountain there are uniformly spread ever green forests, groves of blossomed flower plants and creepers which make the breeze around the mountain cool.
-Panoramic view of the mountain ranges is enticing and impressive.
-Clearly visible mountains such as Pidurutalagala in the east, Bathalegala or Bible Rock in the west, Sri Pada or Adams Peak in the south and Knackles range in the north enrich the scenic beauty of the place.
-Apart from these, mountain ranges associated with Alagalla and Kadugannawa, mountains like Hanthana and Hunnasgiri and mountains in Nuwara Eliya district are also clearly visible and they add beauty to the surroundings.
+Surrounding the mountain there are uniformly spread ever-green forests, groves of blossomed flower plants, and creepers which make the breeze around the mountain cool.
+The panoramic view of the mountain ranges is enticing and impressive.
+Clearly, visible mountains such as Pidurutalagala in the east, Bathalegala or Bible Rock in the west, Sri Pada or Adams Peak in the south, and Knuckles range in the north enrich the scenic beauty of the place.
+Apart from these, mountain ranges associated with Alagalla and Kadugannawa, mountains like Hanthana and Hunnasgiri, and mountains in Nuwara Eliya district are also clearly visible and they add beauty to the surroundings.